-With the start of every new school year, families have a lot to worry about- the their child will have a nice teacher, will excel in their studies, and will make new friends.
+With the start of every new school year, families have a lot to worry about- the their child will have a nice teacher, excel in their studies, and make new friends.
 However, parents of children with attention-deficit/hyperactivity disorder (ADHD) arguably have a little more to worry about.
 Children with ADHD are often unfairly labeled as “difficult students” by their teachers and described as disruptive, uncooperative, and incapable of paying attention and following instructions .
 As a result, it can sometimes be difficult for children with ADHD to excel in the classroom.
 But what is ADHD, and why does it make school so much harder for some children?

 ADHD is defined by the National Institute of Mental Health as a neurobehavioral disorder characterized by “an ongoing pattern of inattention and/or hyperactivity-impulsivity that interferes with functioning or development,” .
 Let’s break this down further:

 Inattention: a tendency to lack focus and persistence and be disorganized, but not due to a lack of understanding or defiant behavior.